-RMICacheManagerPeerListenerFactory.
-It is configured as per the following example:
+Manual JNDI discovery is configured as per the following example: <cacheManagerPeerProviderFactory class=

-<cacheManagerPeerListenerFactory

-All properties are optional.
-They are:

-- \ hostName the hostName of the host the listener is running on.
-Specify where the host is multihomed and you want to control the interface over which cluster messages are received.
-Defaults to the host name of the default interface if not specified. - \ port the port the listener listens on.
-This defaults to a free port if not specified. - \ socketTimeoutMillis the number of ms client sockets will stay open when sending messages to the listener.
-This should be long enough for the slowest message.

-If not specified it defaults 120000ms.

-An alternate CacheManagerPeerListenerFactory can be also be used for JNDI binding of listeners for messages from cache replicators participating in the cluster.
-For cacheManagerPeerListenerFactory specify class net.sf.ehcache.distribution.JNDIRMICacheManagerPeerListenerFactory.
-Correspondingly for cacheManagerPeerProviderFactory specify class net.sf.ehcache.distribution.JNDIManualRMICacheManagerPeerProviderFactoryerFactory.
-Properties for JNDIRMICacheManagerPeerListenerFactory are the same as RMICacheManagerPeerListenerFactory.

-<cacheManagerPeerListenerFactory

-class="net.sf.ehcache.distribution.RMICacheManagerPeerListenerFactory"/> name:

-<!-- Cache configuration.

-The following attributes are required.

-Sets the name of the cache.
-This is used to identify the cache.
-It must be unique.

-maxElementsInMemory:

-Sets the maximum number of objects that will be created in memory eternal:

-Sets whether elements are eternal.
-If eternal, timeouts are ignored and the element is never expired.

-overflowToDisk:

-Sets whether elements can overflow to disk when the in-memory cache has reached the $\max$ InMemory limit.

-The following attributes are optional.

-timeToIdleSeconds:
+- peerDiscovery (mandatory) specify "manual" - stashContexts (optional) specify "true" or "false".
+Defaults to true. java.naming.Context objects are stashed for performance. - stashRemoteCachePeers (optional) specify "true" or "false".
+Defaults to true.
+CachePeer objects are stashed for performance. - jndiUrls (mandatory) specify a pipe separated list of jndiUrls, in the form protocol//hostname:port --> class="net.sf.ehcache.distribution.RMICacheManagerPeerProviderFactory"

+'''

+<cacheManagerPeerProviderFactory

+'''
-Sets the time to idle for an element before it expires.

-i.e. The maximum amount of time between accesses before an element expires Is only used if the element is not eternal.
+maxElementsInMemory: Sets the maximum number of objects that will be created in memory maxElementsOnDisk: Sets the maximum number of objects that will be maintained in the DiskStore The default value is zero, meaning unlimited. eternal: Sets whether elements are eternal.
+If eternal, timeouts are ignored and the element is never expired. overflowToDisk: Sets whether elements can overflow to disk when the memory store has reached the maxInMemory limit.
+The following attributes are optional. timeToIdleSeconds: Sets the time to idle for an element before it expires. i.e. The maximum amount of time between accesses before an element expires Is only used if the element is not eternal.
 Optional attribute.
 A value of 0 means that an Element can idle for infinity.
-The default value is 0.

-timeToLiveSeconds:

-Sets the time to live for an element before it expires.

-i.e. The maximum time between creation time and when an element expires.
+The default value is 0. timeToLiveSeconds: Sets the time to live for an element before it expires. i.e. The maximum time between creation time and when an element expires.
 Is only used if the element is not eternal.
 Optional attribute.
 A value of 0 means that and Element can live for infinity.
-The default value is 0.

-diskPersistent:

-Whether the disk store persists between restarts of the Virtual Machine.
-The default value is false.

-diskExpiryThreadIntervalSeconds:

-The number of seconds between runs of the disk expiry thread.
-The default value is 120 seconds.
+The default value is 0. diskPersistent: Whether the disk store persists between restarts of the Virtual Machine.
+The default value is false. diskExpiryThreadIntervalSeconds: The number of seconds between runs of the disk expiry thread.
+The default value is 120 seconds. memoryStoreEvictionPolicy: Policy would be enforced upon reaching the maxElementsInMemory limit.

-memoryStoreEvictionPolicy:

-Policy would be enforced upon reaching the maxElementsInMemory limit.
 Default policy is Least Recently Used (specified as LRU).
-Other policies available - First In First Out (specified as FIFO) and Less Frequently Used (specified as LFU)

-Cache elements can also contain sub elements which take the same format of a factory class and properties.
-Defined sub-elements are:

-- \ cacheEventListenerFactory Enables registration of listeners for cache events, such as put, remove, update, and expire. - \ bootstrapCacheLoaderFactory Specifies a BootstrapCacheLoader, which is called by a cache on initialisation to prepopulate itself.
+Other policies available -First In First Out (specified as FIFO) and Less Frequently Used (specified as LFU) Cache elements can also contain sub elements which take the same format of a factory class and properties.
+Defined sub-elements are: cacheEventListenerFactory - Enables registration of listeners for cache events, such as put, remove, update, and expire. bootstrapCacheLoaderFactory - Specifies a BootstrapCacheLoader, which is called by a cache on initialisation to prepopulate itself.
 Each cache that will be distributed needs to set a cache event listener which replicates messages to the other CacheManager peers.
 For the built-in RMI implementation this is done by adding a cacheEventListenerFactory element of type RMICacheReplicatorFactory to each distributed cache's configuration as per the following example:

+'''

 <cacheEventListenerFactory class="net.sf.ehcache.distribution.RMICacheReplicatorFactory"

 properties="replicateAsynchronously=true,

 replicatePuts=true,

 replicateUpdates=true,

 replicateUpdatesViaCopy=true,

 replicateRemovals=true "/>

+'''